What Happens to Shares of Corporate Stock at Death?

 What Happens to John’s Interest in Dog Grooming Inc. at Death?

 Let’s assume that John is married with kids.
 John is the sole shareholder of the Dog Grooming Inc..
 John has not done any type of estate planning.
 Upon John’s death, his interest in that corporation will HAVE to go through probate court system.

-John’s business is valuable, therefore, his family wants that value when he is gone.
+John’s business is valuable.
+His family wants that value when John dies.
 John’s family will have to probate the corporation in order to gain control of the business, be able to access the business bank account, and sign contracts on behalf of the business.
 This will likely take a year to two years to complete.
 This can cost the family thousands depending on the value of the business.
 The higher the value of the business, the higher the statutory probate fees will be.